nzakas/understandinges6/manuscript/01-The-Basics.md

 }
 ```

 In this code, the variable `value` is defined and initialized using `let`, but that statement is never executed because the previous line throws an error.
+The issue is that `value` exists in what has become known as the *temporal dead zone* (TDZ).
+The TDZ is never named explicitly in the specification, but is a term often used to describe the non-hoisting behavior of `let`.

+When a JavaScript parser looks through the upcoming block to find variable declarations, it results in either hoisting the declaration (for `var`) or placing the declaration in the TDZ.
+Any attempt to access a variable in the TDZ results in a runtime error.
+Only once execution flows to the variable declaration is that variable removed from the TDZ and therefore safe to use.

 The same is true anytime you attempt to use a variable declared with `let` inside of the same block prior to it being defined.
 Even the normally safe-to-use `typeof` operator isn't safe:

 ```js
 if (condition) {